 10 Cool Things to Know About Carménère Wine

-Here are 10 drinking facts about Carménère wine that will help you get the most out of each sip.
+Here are ten facts about Carménère wine that will help you get the most out of each sip.

 Carmenere-Day-November-24

-Carménère will celebrate 20 years as an officially recognized variety in Chile in 2018.
-In 1996, Viña Carmen was the first winery in Chile to release a Carménère wine, but did so under the name of Grande Vidure, since the Carménère variety was not inscribed at the Ministry of Agriculture or approved by law until 1998.
+Following its discovery (see #6 below), Viña Carmen was the first winery in Chile to release a Carménère wine in 1996, but did so under the name of Grande Vidure, since the Carménère variety was not inscribed at the Ministry of Agriculture or approved by law until 1998.

-See the wine day calendar for more wine days of the year.
+See the wine day calendar for more annual wine holidays.

 pepper-wine-folly

-Carménère is known for producing wines with red fruit flavors, along with an unmistakable pepper note.
+3. Carménère wine has red fruit flavors and an unmistakable pepper note.

-Carménère contains higher levels of aroma compounds called pyrazines, which give wines like Carménère, Cabernet Franc, and Cabernet Sauvignon subtle flavors of bell pepper, green peppercorn, eucalyptus, and even cocoa powder.
+Carménère contains higher levels of aroma compounds called pyrazines, which give wines like Carménère, Cabernet Franc, and Cabernet Sauvignon subtle bell pepper, green peppercorn, and eucalyptus flavors.
 Find out more about this impact aroma compound and what other wines have it in their taste profiles.

 carmenere-blend-chile

-In Chile, a single-varietal wine is allowed to have up to 15% other grape varieties blended in with it.
-With Carménère, winemakers have discovered that a small percentage of Syrah or Petit Verdot makes the wine more lush!
+In Chile, a single-varietal wine can have up to 15% other grape varieties blended in with it.
+With Carménère, winemakers note that a small amount of Syrah or Petit Verdot makes the wine more lush!

-• 100% Carménère wines generally have more red fruit flavors of raspberry and pomegranate along with the classic notes of green pepper and paprika.
+• 100% Carménère wines generally have more red fruit flavors of raspberry and pomegranate along with the clascic notes of green pepper and paprika.

 top-rated-carmenere-wines-best